 |Weight||2lb 12oz||2lb 9oz||2lb 1oz||1lb 15oz||7.8 oz|

 Trip Length.
 Are you primarily doing 1-3 night weekend trips or are you out there for week-long adventures?
 More days means more food which means a larger canister.

 Food Preferences.
 If you’re the type of person who enjoys the convenience of prepackaged meals like Mountain House and Backpacker’s Pantry, they can be tough to pack efficiently and take up more space.
 If you dehydrate your own food you’ll be able to stuff a lot more into a small bear canister.
 I managed to fit 7 days of dehydrated food into my BV450 for the John Muir Trail!

 Adventuring Solo?
 If you backpack with a significant other, friend, or spouse, you might consider splitting a larger one and of course, making them carry it!

 Trip Location.
 Planning to backpack in the High Peaks region of the northeastern Adirondacks?
 A clever black bear named Yellow-Yellow has somehow learned how to open BearVaults and a result, they’re banned in this very specific region.
 If you’re headed here, a BearVault probably isn’t your best option.
 Rest assured though, it is Interagency Grizzly Bear Committee approved and has held up against 1,000 pound grizzlies in the Yellowstone backcountry, so you can feel confident using it anywhere Yellow-Yellow doesn’t live 🙂

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
 I’m not paid to support any of the companies or products I review.
-All the gear on this site has been purchased, tested, scuffed up, and loved by me!
+Unless disclosed at the top of my review, this gear was purchased, tested, scuffed up, and loved by me!